markmc/crustyblaa/content/blockchain-and-climate-change.md

 > We have 12 years to set in place profound structural change in
 > almost every system of cause and effect in our society

+Some of "Climate Action" use cases and examples for Blockchain listed in the Climate-KIC report includes:

+1. Energy - peer-to-peer energy trading
+1. Supply chain management - reduce paperwork, fraud, and errors
+1. Carbon trading - a more transparent carbon marketplace
+1. Transportation - decentralized ride sharing
+1. Open government - increased transparency and accountability in government
+1. Measurement Reporting and Verification (MRV) - more transparency in carbon tracking
+1. Finance - new ways of financing climate projects

-Are the problems associated with centralized systems truly on the critical path to effectively addressing the climate change challenge?
+More or less implied here is that the problems associated with centralized systems are on the critical path to effectively addressing these use cases.

 The Climate-KIC report says: